flix/flix/docs/DIDYOUKNOW.md

   (they can be called with pure or impure functions).
 The exceptions are functions that define (or use) equality, ordering, etc.

-- mutable data structures usually have two operations.
-For example, map and transform!.

-- Destructive operations are marked with '!'
+- Mutating data structure operations end with an exclamation mark.
+For example `Array.transform!`.

-- Flix library uses records to for certain function arguments.
+- the Flix standard library uses records to avoid confusion when functions take multiple arguments of the same type.
+For example, `String.contains` must be called as `String.contains(substr = "foo", "bar")`.

+- the Flix `List` module has more than 95 functions.

+- the Flix `String` module has more than 95 functions.

+- the Flix `Foldable` module offers more than 30 functions.

+- Flix uses monomorphization hence primitive values are (almost) never boxed.

 ## Ecosystem